Tuesday, 7 January 2025

 An early morning start with temperatures still well below zero.
 At least it was very sunny and almost windless.
 On leaving the house I saw a couple of Red Kites [61] quartering over some nearby trees.
 Thick ice covered the approach lanes and I sensibly decided to walk along Otmoor Lane, the entrance road to Otmoor RSPB reserve, pushing an unladen bike.
 I had left my stuff back at Lynn and Richard’s.
 I later found out that it had been minus sixteen degrees Celsius the night before.
 Hmmm chilly!
 I saw a covey of nineteen Red-legged Partridges [62] and a male Kestrel near to the RSPB car park.

 At the first screen, which overlooked a large area of reed with frozen pools, I met a Scouse nature lover, Phil Roberts who was trying to get a photo of a Bittern.
-He asked what birds were around and he admitted that these were new hobbies for him: photography and birdwatching.
+Phil asked what birds were around and he admitted that these were new hobbies for him: photography and birdwatching.
 Phil may not have been the best at either, but he was a lovely conversational sixty-year-old whose company I enjoyed as I explored the rest of the walkways.
 A Raven [65] was heard and then seen being mobbed by a couple of testy Carrion Crows.
-Then I met Richard, who had left Lynn back home to come and take part in some scrub removal with other brave volunteers.
-Over the year it would never cease to amaze me at how wonderfully dedicated and enthusiastic the army of RSPB volunteers were.
-Here they were in such freezing weather, working away together, sharing that special camaraderie that makes hard work a pleasure.
-On a small pool of ice-free water around 300 duck milled around or slept: mostly Teal but also Mallard, Shovelor [66], Wigeon and Pochard.
+Then I met Richard, who had left Lynn back home to take part in some scrub removal with other brave volunteers.
+Over the year it would never cease to amaze me at how wonderfully resolute and enthusiastic the army of RSPB volunteers were.
+Here they were in such freezing weather, working away together, sharing that special camaraderie that makes arduous work a pleasure.
+On a small pool of ice-free water around three hundred duck milled around or slept: mostly Teal but also Mallard, Shovelor [66], Wigeon and Pochard.
 Then twelve Snipe flew over, two Moorhens skated over the ice and a group of four Ravens cronked as they flew overhead heading west.

-At the second screen, four Cormorants rested on a tree’s branches reasonably close by, including one young bird from the previous year.
+At the second screen, four Cormorants rested on a tree’s branches close by, including one young bird from the previous year.
 By now I had started to have very cold fingers and I realised that the cycling gloves so kindly bought for me by the two deputy headteachers of Rigby Hall Special School [assistant heads!], Helen and Linda, were not going to keep my hands warm enough.
 Memories of reading Catherine Hartley’s amazing autobiography of her becoming the first British woman to walk to the South Pole.
 Catherine took the wrong sort of gloves and was badly frostbitten.
-Great read that book by the way with Catherine not what one would expect an Antarctic explorer to be like, as testified by the cigarettes that were found stowed away on the sledge she was pulling!
-At the last reedy area that could be viewed from a screen, a Bittern [67] spent fifteen minutes walking along the reedbed edge before flying over the same reedbed.
-A superb, cryptically marked bird; its camouflage lost against the white ice.
+Great read that book, with Catherine not what one would expect an Antarctic explorer to be like, as testified by the cigarettes that were found stowed away on the sledge she was pulling!

 The day was going to be incredibly special.
 As I said before, the BBC was going to make a short film to present on the local news programme that evening.
 Right on cue, a small green car arrived and out stepped an extremely attractive young lady.
 She introduced herself and explained that before interviewing me over my future endeavours, she wanted me to cycle along the same icy lane, over a small rise, down to the five bar gate, dismount, negotiate the kissing gate, lift my binoculars and pretend to birdwatch.
 Now to do that once on the ice was tricky enough but to repeat the process three times would be, I thought, suicidal.
 Nevertheless, I managed to get through it unscathed, just.
 Obviously, my cycling balance skills were improving, or so I thought.
 The interview went fine.
 Well, I say fine; at least this time I was not in a radio studio with my son, Joshua, heckling behind me.
 “Don’t be so nervous, Dad,” was the advice given whilst on the Joanne Malin early morning radio show on BBC WM before Christmas 2009.
 Good advice as I was extremely nervous and not knowing the name of my favourite Cadbury’s Quality Street chocolate did not help.
-You may remember that Cadbury’s, a proud Birmingham company, was being sold off to new American owners, Kraft and the view at the time was “no thank you.”
-The BBC radio and TV programmes at that time carried news and discussion platforms on the topic of the sale and so on arriving within the studio I was given a choice of chocolate.

-This time though, I was in my element; outside with a extremely pretty interviewer, who had stunning green eyes, just like my wife, sugar to miss, Karen.
-I was at a superb nature reserve in cold, calm weather and quite a few birds were around, including Red kites, Ravens and two Bitterns.
+This time though, I was in my element; outside with an extremely pretty interviewer, who had stunning green eyes, just like my wife, sugar to miss, Karen.
+I was at a superb RSPB nature reserve in cold, calm weather and quite a few birds were around, including Red kites, Ravens and two Bitterns.

 Eventually happy with my efforts over the introductory cycling and posing, the interview took place at the entrance to the reserve once the interviewer had put me at my ease by chatting about her passion for cooking before recording.